This age is the most common time in life to develop epilepsy

-A weekly pill box may be helpful and can be easily used.
-These can easily be obtained from most chemists.
+A weekly pill box may be helpful and easy.
+These can be obtained from most chemists.
 You can also get medications pre-packed into similar monthly (disposable) packs, but will need to speak to the pharmacist about costs.
 See Living with Multiple Medicines.

-Never stop taking or change doses of anti-epileptic drugs without consulting the doctor.
+Never stop taking or change doses of antiepileptic medications without consulting the doctor.
 This is dangerous and can trigger more severe seizures that could be life threatening.

 Older people are often more vulnerable to medication side effects, risk of injury and isolation